 The retailer’s IT department was able to connect their different BI tools to their on-premise warehouse using AtScale’s Adaptive Analytics Fabric.
-When they had moved their data to the cloud, they were able to re-point the A3 from their on-premise data warehouse to their new cloud data warehouse within a single weekend.
+When they had moved their data to the cloud, they were able to re-point the AtScale Adaptive Analytics from their on-premises data warehouse to their new cloud data warehouse within a single weekend.
 Not one BI user was impacted when performing their reporting tasks on the following Monday morning.
 Business analysts were able to run the exact same reports as they had on Friday without realizing that the data store they were querying against had changed.

 AtScale’s capacity to help its customers move data to the cloud without business interruption enabled this retailer to save millions of dollars that were being spent on legacy data warehouses.
 Once data was moved into Google BigQuery, AtScale’s accelerated structures provided further cost savings, as queries did not have to be executed against raw fact tables.